![]() | NORTHEAST USA 1999-2000 |

 Long Beach Island, New Jersey, Ship Bottom.
 Cedar Bonnet Island and Bridge back to the mainland

-Long Beach island New Jersey Ship Bottom Post Office vehicles.
-If you look closely at these vans, you'll see that they are right hand drive.
+If you look closely at these vans, you'll see that they are right hand drive so that the postie doesn't have to leave his vehicle to put the post in the box.
 I've come across this elsewhere

 Not many people know this, but the United States Postal Service played a leading role in American nuclear research.
-Whereas the British under Lord Rutherford spent 25 years and heaven knows how many millions of pounds trying to work out a way of splitting the atom, American scientists simply took an atom and put it in the mail in an envelope marked "fragile".
+Whereas the British under Lord Rutherford spent 25 years and heaven knows how many millions of pounds trying to work out a way of splitting the atom, American scientists found an easier, cheaper and quicker way of doing it.
+They simply took an atom and put it in the mail in an envelope marked "fragile".

 Long Beach Island New Jersey - the beach between Ship Bottom and Surf City.
 You have to admit that it's magnificent here.